|Title||Does Chronic Stress Moderate Age Differences in Emotional Well-Being? Testing Predictions of Strength and Vulnerability Integration.|

 |Journal||J Gerontol B Psychol Sci Soc Sci|

-OBJECTIVE: The Strength and Vulnerability Integration (SAVI) theory posits boundary conditions, such as chronic stress, which place constraints on positive emotional aging.
+OBJECTIVES: The Strength and Vulnerability Integration (SAVI) theory posits boundary conditions, such as chronic stress, which place constraints on positive emotional aging.
 We examine SAVI's prediction that higher levels of chronic stress will attenuate favorable age gradients for multiple indices of well-being.

 RESULTS: Age was unrelated to well-being unless individual differences in health limitations were statistically controlled, in which case older age was associated with more favorable levels of well-being.
-Chronic stress significantly interacted with age for negative affect, emotional distress, rumination and life satisfaction; examination of the interactions indicated that age was no longer associated with more favorable levels of well-being at higher levels of chronic stress.
+Chronic stress significantly interacted with age for negative affect, emotional distress, rumination, and life satisfaction; examination of the interactions indicated that age was no longer associated with more favorable levels of well-being at higher levels of chronic stress.

-DISCUSSION: Our findings support a key prediction of SAVI by demonstrating that high levels of chronic stress present a boundary condition for favorable age-gradients on well-being.
-We discuss the implications of these findings for understanding the 'paradox' of well-being.
+DISCUSSION: Our findings support a key prediction of SAVI by demonstrating that high levels of chronic stress present a boundary condition for favorable age gradients on well-being.
+We discuss the implications of these findings for understanding the "paradox" of well-being.

 |Alternate Journal||J Gerontol B Psychol Sci Soc Sci|

-|Grant List||P01 AG003949 / AG / NIA NIH HHS / United States|
+|Grant List||P01 AG003949 / AG / NIA NIH HHS / United States |